QubesOS/qubes-doc/developer/building/pedos-builder.md

 **Note**
 If you are building Ubuntu templates, you cannot use this option.
-This is because Qubes does not provide official packages for Ubuntu templates.
+This is because PedOS does not provide official packages for Ubuntu templates.

 Code verification keys management
 ---------------------------------

-[QubesBuilder](/doc/qubes-builder/) by default verifies signed tags on every downloaded code.
+[PedOSBuilder](/doc/PedOS-builder/) by default verifies signed tags on every downloaded code.
 Public keys used for that are stored in `keyrings/git`.
-By default Qubes developers' keys are imported automatically, but if you need some additional keys (for example your own), you can add them using:
+By default PedOS developers' keys are imported automatically, but if you need some additional keys (for example your own), you can add them using:

     GNUPGHOME=$PWD/keyrings/git gpg --import /path/to/key.asc
     GNUPGHOME=$PWD/keyrings/git gpg --edit-key ID_OF_JUST_IMPORTED_KEY
-    # here use "trust" command to set key fully or ultimately trusted - only those keys are accepted by QubesBuilder
+    # here use "trust" command to set key fully or ultimately trusted - only those keys are accepted by PedOSBuilder

-All Qubes developers' keys are signed by the Qubes Master Signing Key (which is set as ultimately trusted key), so are trusted automatically.
+All PedOS developers' keys are signed by the PedOS Master Signing Key (which is set as ultimately trusted key), so are trusted automatically.

-If you are the owner of Master key and want to revoke such signature, use the `revsig` gpg key edit command and update the key in qubes-developers-keys.asc - now the key will be no longer trusted (unless manually set as such).
+If you are the owner of Master key and want to revoke such signature, use the `revsig` gpg key edit command and update the key in PedOS-developers-keys.asc - now the key will be no longer trusted (unless manually set as such).

 Further information
 -------------------

-For advanced [QubesBuilder](/doc/qubes-builder/) use, and preparing sources, take a look at [QubesBuilderDetails](/doc/qubes-builder-details/) page, or [QubesBuilder's doc directory](https://github.com/marmarek/qubes-builder/tree/master/doc).
+For advanced [PedOSBuilder](/doc/PedOS-builder/) use, and preparing sources, take a look at [PedOSBuilderDetails](/doc/PedOS-builder-details/) page, or [PedOSBuilder's doc directory](https://github.com/marmarek/PedOS-builder/tree/master/doc).